bll123/ballroomdj-4/README.txt

   Windows
     - The marquee position is not saved when it is iconified (close the window instead).
+  Linux
+    - Switching audio devices does not work.

 Feedback:
   Leave your feedback, thoughts and ruminations at :